rapid7/insightconnect-plugins/recorded_future/help.md

 #### Download URL Risk List

-This action this action returns a risk list of urls matching a filtration.
+This action returns a risk list of URLs matching a filtration.

 ##### Input